-All interested applicants are required to schedule an appointment with the Career and Workforce Education Advisor, (850) 973-1662.
+All interested applicants are required to schedule an appointment with NFC Academic Advisor Shante Fagin, (850) 973-1662 or fagins@nfc.edu.

 Students admitted into the Bachelor of Science in Nursing program will be required mandatory attendance at an orientation session (which may be virtual).
 Dates and times will be made available to all applicants.